+if a connection has passed the "30 min dry" test, it is considered suitable also for applications for which the "8 min dry+22 min wet" and/or "30 min wet " tests are required.
+If a connection has passed the "8 min dry+22 min wet" test, it is considered suitable also for applications for which the "30 min wet" test is required;
-only in pump rooms and open decks - only approved fire resistant types;

-approved fire resistant types except in cases where such mechanical joints are installed on exposed open decks, as defined in 2.4.2(10) of Part VI "Fire Protection" and not used for fuel oil lines;

-slip on joints are not accepted inside machinery spaces of category A or accommodation spaces.
-May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions;

-inside machinery spaces of category A - only approved fire resistant types;

-only above bulkhead deck of passenger ships and freeboard deck of cargo ships;

-slip type slip-on joints may be used for pipes on deck with a design pressure of up to 1 MPa.
+- fire endurance test shall be applied when mechanical joints are installed in pump rooms and open decks; - approved fire-resistant types except in cases where such mechanical joints are installed on open decks, as defined in SOLAS II-2/Reg.
+9.2.3.3.2.2(10) and not used for fuel oil lines; - 4 slip-on joints are not accepted inside machinery spaces of category A or accommodation spaces.
+May be accepted in other machinery spaces provided the joints are located in easily visible and accessible positions; - fire endurance test shall be applied when mechanical joints are installed inside machinery spaces of category A; - only above bulkhead deck of passenger ships and freeboard deck of cargo ships; - fire endurance tests are not required, but mechanical joints shall be constructed of materials with melting point above 925 °C according to Chapter 5, FSS Code; - 8 slip type slip-on joints as shown in Table 2.4.5.1.
+May be used for pipes on deck with a design pressure of 1 MPa or less.

-Table 2.4.5.11-2

-Application of mechanical joints depending upon the class of piping
+Table 2.4.5.11-2 Application of mechanical joints depending upon the class of piping

-Turnen of ininte ( lasses of piping systems
+Turner of injusts C lasses of piping systems

-Types of joints I 1 III
+Types of joints I l ii III

 Pipe uni ons

 Welded and brazed type + (outside diameter/ + (outside diameter/ +

-OD ≤ 60,3 mm) OD ≤60,3 mm)
+OD ≤ 60,3 mm) OD ≤ 60,3 mm)

-Compression couplings

 Swage type + + +

 Typical compression type + (outside diameter/ + (outside diameter/

-OD ≤ 60,3 mm) OD ≤60,3 mm)
+OD ≤ 60,3 mm) OD ≤ 60,3 mm)

 Bite type, flared type + (outside diameter/ + (outside diameter/ +

-OD ≤60,3 mm) OD ≤60,3 mm)
+$OD \le 60,3 \text{ mm}$ OD ≤ 60,3 mm)

-Press type - +
+Press type +

 Slip-on jo pints

 Machine grooved type + + +

 Grip type + +

 Slip type + +

 Symbols:

 + application is allowed;

-application is not allowed
+application is not allowed.